 Mobile's geographical location on the Gulf of Mexico provides a mild subtropical climate (Cfa), with hot, humid summers and mild, rainy winters.
 The record low temperature was 1F (set on February 13, 1899, and the record high was 105F (set on August 29, 2000.

-A 2007 study by WeatherBill, Inc. determined that Mobile is the wettest city in the contiguous 48 states, with 66.3 inches (of average annual rainfall over a 30-year period.
+A 2007 study determined that Mobile is the wettest city in the contiguous 48 states, with 66.3 inches (of average annual rainfall over a 30-year period.
 Mobile averages 120 days per year with at least 0.01 inches (of rain.
 Precipitation is heavy year-round.
 On average, July and August are the wettest months, with frequent and often-heavy shower and thunderstorm activity.
 October stands out as a slightly drier month than all others.
-Snow is rare in Mobile, with its last snowfall occurring on December 8, 2017; before this, the last snowfall had been nearly four years earlier, on January 27, 2014.
+Snow is rare in Mobile.
+The most recent snowfall event occurred January 21, 2025, which produced record-breaking accumulations of up to 8.5 inches within the city and near-blizzard conditions.
+The snowfall event previous to this one was on December 8, 2017.

 Mobile is occasionally affected by major tropical storms and hurricanes.
 The city suffered a major natural disaster on the night of September 12, 1979, when category-3 Hurricane Frederic passed over the heart of the city.
 The storm caused tremendous damage to Mobile and the surrounding area.
 Mobile had moderate damage from Hurricane Opal on October 4, 1995, and Hurricane Ivan on September 16, 2004.